Croatia Travel Guide

 By air

-From most destinations in Europe, the best way to get to Croatia is by air.
+From most European destinations, the best way to reach Croatia is by air.
 The busiest airports in the country include Zagreb (ZAG), Split (SPU), and Dubrovnik (DBV).

 By land

 Croatia is well-connected to its land neighbours by both bus and train.
-For destinations to the north (Slovenia, Hungary), trains are often quickest.
-For land borders the south and east (e.g. Serbia, Bosnia & Herzegovina, and Montenegro), buses are usually your best bet.
+For destinations to the north (Slovenia, Hungary), trains are often the quickest option.
+For land borders to the south and east (e.g., Serbia, Bosnia & Herzegovina, and Montenegro), buses are usually your best bet.

 Getting around